How to Make Your Speech Funny

 Exaggeration

-Exaggeration works because audiences recognise the emotional truth underneath it.
-Nobody believes the exaggeration literally, but the gap between reality and absurdity creates humour.
-Exaggeration also works because it creates stronger mental images.
+The audience knows not to take exaggeration literally, but the gap between reality and absurdity creates humour.
+Exaggeration works because it creates stronger mental images.
 The bigger and more ridiculous the image, the more memorable and entertaining it becomes.
+Exaggeration is humorous because audiences recognise the emotional truth underneath it.

 For example: